mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 ### 4.4.1  Choose your *Snp* and get exposure and outcome data within *chosen* distance.

 To make sure that you have data from the same locus and of *Snps* within *chosen* distance (ex.
-1Mb) of each other, you can choose a *Snp* and run the function `Prune_Snps_pos.py`.
+1Mb) of each other for the MVMR analysis, you can choose a *Snp* and run the function `Prune_Snps_pos.py`.
 Once you run this, you will get *Snps* (that pass a certain p-value threshold, ex.
-5E-8) on the chromosome (integer given as argument for chromosome number) within *chosen* distance around the position of the *Snp* (specified by the argument for position of this *snp*), saved in *.csv* file.
-These files will be saved in the new folder (*datasets*) within the same directory as the original files with the suffix of the chromosome and position appended to them.
+5E-8) on the chromosome (integer given as argument for chromosome number) within *chosen* distance around the position of the *Snp* (specified by the argument for position of this *Snp*), saved in *.csv* file.
+In the following image, you see a harmonized file *Aor_no_palindromes.csv* as returned using the harmonisation fuction in the  **TwoSampleMR Package** and the new dataset for the causal analysis is saved in the same directory in the new folder *Datasets*.

 ![Directory craeted for new dataset in Prune_Snps_pos.py](git_pic3.png)

-Please give as input:
+To achieve this dataset you need:

 Compulsory: